 Avoiding Word Overuse

-Proofreading is the most important step in the writing process.
+Proofreading is the most crucial step in the writing process.
 But reading your work out loud can help you find mistakes that wouldn’t be caught during standard proofreading.
-You’ll also be able to hear how your words sound and whether they flow well together, which is a good way to identify areas that need rethinking.
+You’ll also be able to hear how your words sound and whether they flow well together, which is an excellent way to identify areas that need rethinking.

 Use similar words

-It can be difficult to come up with new content for a blog post so oftentimes, the same words and phrases are used over and over.
+It can be difficult to develop new content for a blog post so often the exact words and phrases are used repeatedly.
 Doing this can make your work repetitive and boring.
-When you use these same words or phrases, it’s important to use them in different ways or change the context of how they’re being used.
+When you use these exact words or phrases, it’s essential to use them differently or change the context of their use.

-When you find a word that is used too often, try finding a synonym to use instead.
+When you find a word used too often, try using a synonym instead.
 This can help to vary the language and keep the reader interested.

-This repeated words finder can help identify if that is a problem in your writing.
+This repeated word finder can help identify if that is a problem in your writing.